- Class: Mammalia

 Delicious diet.
 The lesser hedgehog tenrec is classified as an insectivore, but is actually an omnivore.
 In addition to eating insects and their larvae on the ground or in trees, it can also prey upon small vertebrates and bird eggs and it occasionally consumes fruit.
 At the Zoo and Safari Park, these little spined wonders are given Mazuri insectivore diet, mealworms, and a variety of fresh produce.

 Raising tenrecs.
 Following a period of torpor during the cold season, these tenrecs mate after they emerge from the den, usually in October.
-Gestation is 61 to 68 days after which a litter of five to seven (but up to 10) youngsters is born, usually during the wet season when more prey is available.
+Gestation is 61 to 68 days after which a litter of 5 to 7 (but up to 10) youngsters is born, usually during the wet season when more prey is available.
 The young are tiny, helpless, and weigh about eight grams.
 After about a month, they become independent.

 However, some tenrec species are among the most reproductively robust species on the planet: they can have litters of 32 young, which emerge from the burrow and are actively feeding with their mother at 18 to 20 days old.

 The large-eared tenrec takes motherhood one step further with post-partum estrus, meaning females are able to nurse one litter while another is developing in the uterus.
 This unusual reproductive strategy may be in response to extremely dry conditions where it lives.
 This strategy, though energetically taxing, allows it to maximize reproductive “output” during optimal conditions.

 Hear that?
 Tenrec vocalizations include hissing and grunting to twittering and echolocation clicks.
 Some species communicate by rattling their spines.
 They mostly use tactile and scent to communicate with their own kind.

 Smell that?
 One interesting behavior (though probably not surprising given their penchant for solitary living) is self-anointing or scent marking, which is common after cage cleaning, after new objects are added to its environment, or even while being held by a human.
 The animal spreads its saliva on the substrate and on its flanks using its front paws.